reemashabibi/2022-GP1-06/README.md

 ### 2022-GP1-06
 # Halaqa - حلقة
-### a web based application that target schools and student parents, who need a means of easier communication methods between them.
+### A web based application that target schools and student parents, who need a means of easier communication methods between them.

 ## Introduction